School of Psychology

 Training begins the first semester where students are able to develop counseling approaches through a carefully supervised pre-practicum experience.

 Students complete most practica in the Community Counseling & Assessment Clinic, our in-house training clinic serving both the university and Hattiesburg communities.
 Faculty provide weekly supervision including review of digitally recorded sessions and didactic training.
+In addition to faculty supervision, advanced doctoral students provide supervision to beginning practicum students.

 Students complete a one-year predoctoral internship in the final year of training through participation in the national MATCH offered through the Association for Psychology Post-Doctoral and Internship Centers (www.appic.org).
 Our match rate remains higher than the national average.